ruc-practical-ai/development-environment-setup/README.md

 When working on complex projects in Python, it can be difficult to keep track of what modules (e.g., `numpy`, `pandas`) and what versions of those modules your program depends on.
 Poetry is a useful tool for doing this.

-Poetry helps with Python dependency management by completely automating the creation of a `pyproject.toml` file, which is a file used by Python build systems to define the dependencies needed by a Python package (collection of Python modules, themselves being `*.py` files, oranized into an installable tool) in a folder.
+Poetry helps with Python dependency management by completely automating the creation of a `pyproject.toml` file, which is a file used by Python build systems to define the dependencies needed by a Python package (collection of Python modules, themselves being `*.py` files, organized into an installable tool) in a folder.
 Poetry can then use a `pyproject.toml` file to automatically create a virtual environment for that specific project, which is self contained in a folder inside that project's directory (or in another location of your chosing).

 This is a lighter weight method of managing the project's dependencies in a self-contained manner using a container and requires much less setup time compared to a container as long as we are familiar with the basic Poetry commends.
 For example, if we realize we forgot a dependency, we can simply add it with `poetry add <dependency>`.
 Poetry will then take care of updating our `pyproject.toml`, ensuring the versions of each package specified in the `pyproject.toml` do not conflict with each other.
 This automated management of version conflicts is one of the most powerful features of Poetry.